Dennis40816/HAND/README.md

 ![current](pictures/current-min.png)

 From the time-current graph, it can be observed that the idle current averages approximately 26 mA when only the main board is present, and increases to 33 mA with the addition of the sensor board.
 Under actual operational conditions, both measurement and Wi-Fi transmission contribute to an increase in current consumption.
-The peaks observed in the graph correspond to transient current surges during Wi-Fi transmission, reaching up to 200 mA, while the ++average current consumption is approximately 86 mA++.
+The peaks observed in the graph correspond to transient current surges during Wi-Fi transmission, reaching up to 200 mA, while the **average current consumption is approximately 86 mA**.

 Based on the battery specifications of the HAND system (3000 mAh, 11.1 Wh), the entire system can remain in standby mode for approximately **66** hours.
 Under normal operating conditions, the system can operate continuously for around **25.81** hours.